Step2 Lift and Hide Bookcase Storage Chest for $59 + free shipping

 Jet.com offers the Step2 Lift and Hide Bookcase Storage Chest in Blue/Tan for $84.99.
-Coupon code "WAREHOUSE30" cuts the price to $59.49.
-With free shipping, that's a buck under our March mention and the lowest price we've seen.
-(It's the best deal today by $26.)
+Coupon code "WAREHOUSE30" cuts that to $59.49.
+With free shipping, that's a buck under our mention from last week as the lowest price we've seen.
+(It's the best deal now by $26.)
 It holds books up to 10" and includes a display shelf and over 5.5-cubic feet of storage.
-Deal ends September 10.
+Deal ends September 16.

+Note: You can also receive additional discounts during checkout by waiving free returns or by choosing select payment options.

 Find the best providers, plans and deals, learn what you need to know to build your web presence and optimize your site.
 Use our comparison tools and speed test, get support in our forums and much more.Learn more!